caberger/c-tutorial/readme.md

 podman system prune
 ```

-in the case tah your problems continnue ou can do a fresh start by removing all data:
+in the case tah your problems continue ou can do a fresh start by removing all data:
 ```bash
 minikube stop
 minikube delete